sequentech/step/docs/release-notes/next-release.md

 ## Authorize voters to election events

+A new keycloak user attribute has been added to specify which election is a user authorized.

 ### Keycloak: Add a new mapper to voting-portal client
 It requires to add to change the configuration a bit:
 1. Go to the realm of the election event you want to configure